 Time for some new bath filler taps!
 Here’s how you can install them in your bath.

-Step one: Unlike basin taps, bath water suppliers can be isolated using a flathead screwdriver to turn off the hot and cold taps at the compression fittings.
+Unlike basin taps, bath water suppliers can be isolated using a flathead screwdriver to turn off the hot and cold taps at the compression fittings.
 However, if the system does not have compression fittings, turn off the water supply at the mains and leave all taps ‘open’.

-Step two: Look under the bathtub (if there is a panel covering the system, then remove this for the installation).
 You should be able to see two flexible tap connectors leading from the internal plumbing in the wall to the tap.
 Disconnect them with an adjustable wrench and remove the tap accordingly by loosening and removing the nut from below the tap.
-Remove the washer, and the tap should easily lift away from its placement.
+Remove the washer, and the tap should lift away from its placement easily.

-Step three: Clean away any surface dirt: this can be done with a wet cloth, before fitting your new tap(s) in the clean hole(s).
+This can be done with a wet cloth, before fitting your new tap(s) in the clean hole(s).
 Secure it with a washer and nut to create a watertight seal.

-Step four: Make sure your taps are left open, then check everything is secure with no loose or leaking sections after you’ve turned the water back on.
+Step four: Make sure your taps are left open, then check everything is secure

 There’s your brand new bath tap!